PLEASE VISIT US OVER AT OUR NEW WEBSITE

 The Buckeye Space Launch Initiative has soared to first place at the Spaceport America Cup for two years in a row, winning the 30k solid-engine Student Researched and Designed (SRAD) category in June 2017 and the 10k solid- SRAD category in June 2018!

-The Spaceport America Cup 2017 in New Mexico this June.
-The Spaceport America Cup is designed around the Intercollegiate Rocket Engineering Competition for student rocketry teams from all over the globe.
-This year, the competition attracted more than 110 teams from colleges and universities in eleven countries from around the world.
-Teams of college students designed, built and launched solid-, liquid- or hybrid-fuel rockets to a targeted altitude and are judged on how close they come to that target, as well as on the merits of the rocket’s design, construction, and scientific payload.
+The Spaceport America Cup is designed around the Intercollegiate Rocket Engineering Competition (IREC) for student rocketry teams from all over the globe.
+Each year, the competition attracts well over 100 teams from colleges and universities around the world.
+Teams of students design, build and launch solid-, liquid- or hybrid-fuel rockets to a targeted altitude and are judged on how close they come to that target, as well as on the merits of the rocket’s design, construction, and scientific payload.